PrakarshSrivastav/SDMProject/README.md

 **Food Catcher** is a Python-based game where players catch falling food items to score points.
 With increasing speed and multiple objects to manage, the game offers a challenging yet entertaining experience.
 If more than three food items touch the ground, the game ends.

-**Food Catcher** is a simple yet engaging game, designed to provide a visually and mechanically polished experience.
-Perfect for testing reflexes and competing for high scores.

 ## **Features**

 - **Game Modes**